drewstaylor/area-52-course-2-lessons/lesson-01-cw721/exercise-01/exercise.md

 - [cw721-metadata-onchain](https://github.com/CosmWasm/cw-nfts/tree/main/contracts/cw721-metadata-onchain)
 - [cw721-non-transferable](https://github.com/CosmWasm/cw-nfts/tree/main/contracts/cw721-non-transferable)

 We'll be learning more about `cw721-metadata-onchain` and `cw721-non-transferable` later on in this course.
-For the other two, suffice  to say that `cw2981-royalties` is based on [Ethereum's standard for NFT royalties](https://eips.ethereum.org/EIPS/eip-2981) and `cw721-fixed-price` is for NFTs which enforce a specific and constant sale price.
+For the other two, suffice  to say that `cw2981-royalties` is based on [Ethereum's standard for NFT royalties](https://eips.ethereum.org/EIPS/eip-2981) and `cw721-fixed-price` is for NFTs that enforce a specific and constant sale price.

 # Exercise
 Quiz time!
-Simply place an `x` in the checkbox that is your answer.
+Simply place an `x` in the checkbox that corresponds to your answer.

 # Starter
 ```markdown